Help and FAQs

 There are many ways to send money from one country to another:

 Cash – You can send cash from the sending country, by using one of many different money transfer organisations, and your family can pick up cash in the country that they are in.
+Do not send cash in the mail as it is not safe and may go missing.

-Card-to-card – You can send your money by using a bank card and the person you’re sending to can collect the money in cash at an ATM or the money can be spent in stores where the card is accepted
+Card-to-card – You can send your money by using a bank card and the person you’re sending to can collect the money in cash at an ATM or the money can be spent in stores where the card is accepted.

-An International Money Order (IMO) - Your bank will give you an international guaranteed cheque and your family can then cash the cheque at their bank or pay it into their bank account.
+International Money Order (IMO) - Your bank will give you an international guaranteed cheque and your family can then cash the cheque at their bank or pay it into their bank account.

 Online – Some money transfer companies let you transmit through the internet (online).
 You need to set up a special account and then the company will send the money to your friend’s bank account or make it available for the money to be collected as cash.